Somali Air Force: History

 Following an agreement signed between the Somali and Italian governments in 1962, Somali airmen began training in Italy with the assistance of Italian technical staff and pilots.
 At the time, fifty Somali cadets also started training in the Soviet Union as jet pilots, later joined by over two hundred of the nation's elite NCOs and officers for general military training.
 Most of the newly trained personnel then returned to Somalia.

 The Corpo Aeronautico della Somalia was established in the 1950s, and was first equipped with a small number of Western aircraft, including two Douglas C-47 Skytrains, eight Douglas C-53 Skytrooper Dakota paratroop variants, two Beech C-45 Expeditors for transport tasks, two North American T-6 Texans (H model), two Stinson L-5 Sentinels, and six North American P-51 Mustangs for use as fighter aircraft.
-However, all the surviving Mustangs were returned to Italy before Somalia gained its independence in June 1960.
+However, all the surviving Mustangs were returned to Italy before Somalia gained independence in June 1960.
 The Aeronautical Corps was officially renamed the Somali Air Force in December 1960.
-Two Heliopolis Gomhouria light aircraft soon arrived from Egypt (Egyptian-built Zlin 381 Czech licence versions of the German Bücker Bü 181 Bestmann), and eight Piaggio P.148 trainers were donated by Italy in 1962.
+Two Heliopolis Gomhouria light aircraft soon arrived from Egypt (Egyptian-built Zlín 381 Czech licence versions of the German Bücker Bü 181 Bestmann), and eight Piaggio P.148 trainers were donated by Italy in 1962.

 On 15 October 1969, while paying a visit to the northern town of Las Anod, Somali President Abdirashid Ali Shermarke was shot dead by one of his bodyguards.
-A military coup d'état took place on October 21, 1969, the day after his funeral, in which the Somali Army seized power without encountering armed opposition.
+A military coup d'état took place on 21 October 1969, the day after his funeral, in which the Somali Army seized power without encountering armed opposition.
 The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.
 Barre then proclaimed Somalia a socialist state and initiated rapid modernization programs.
 Numerous Somali airmen were sent abroad to train in countries such as Italy, the United States, Soviet Union, and United Kingdom.
 After their training, many of these men went on to become the nation's leading instructors and fighter pilots.
-Fifty MiG MiG-17s were donated by the Soviets, while 29 MiG-21MFs were purchased by the Somali government.
+Fifty MiG-17s were donated by the Soviets, while 29 MiG-21MFs were purchased by the Somali government.

 Asli Hassan Abade was the first female pilot in the Somali Air Force.
-She received training on single-propellor aircraft, and later earned a scholarship to study at the United States Air Force Academy.
+She received training on single-propeller aircraft, and later earned a scholarship to study at the United States Air Force Academy.

 In July 1975, according to International Institute for Strategic Studies estimates, the Somali Air Force had three Il-28 bombers (confirmed in 2015 by author Tom Cooper), two fighter-ground attack squadrons with two MiG MiG-15s and a total of 23 MiG-17s and MiG-19s; a fighter squadron with 24 MiG-21s; a transport squadron with three Antonov An-2s and three An-24/26s; a helicopter squadron with Mil Mi-2s, Mi-4s and Mi-8s; other survivors of the early SAF years reportedly included three C-47s, one C-45, and six Italian Piaggio P.148s.